 The cartel has rained terror on Jalisco since its formation in 2010, proving time and time again that it has no qualms about using violence to get its way.
 In 2020, New Generation was responsible for about a third of all homicides in Mexico.
 They’ve killed police officers, politicians, and thousands of civilians.

 And they’re getting some of their weapons from eBay.

 American officials were first tipped off about the Almada brothers’ activity in June 2019, when PayPal flagged several suspicious purchases of weapons.
 Upon further investigation, authorities found that the PayPal accounts linked to two addresses — one in Jalisco and one in Los Angeles.

 Authorities were stunned to find that the PayPal accounts were making eBay purchases better suited for an army than an individual.
-Alongside guns and rifles, they found purchases of laser sights, additional ammo pouches, muzzle brakes, and surveillance equipment.
+Alongside parts for guns and rifles, they found purchases of laser sights, additional ammo pouches, muzzle brakes, and surveillance equipment.

 American authorities weren’t the only ones growing suspicious.
 Julio César Mejía Calix, who ran Calix Packing, had acted as a point of contact for the Almada brothers — but he was getting nervous about the contents of their orders.

 In messages later shared with federal investigators, Calix refused to send Ismael Almada certain objects — including a sword.

 “If you can please send me the sword, it is a wall ornament, and it’s not even sharp,” Almada protested.
 “And let’s see if you can give us a hand to send it and it will be the last time that we send those products.”

 Calix refused to send both the sword and several gun holders.
 Almada complained that gun holders could be bought in “jewelry stores” but didn’t press the issue.